aws-amplify/docs/docs/lib/auth/fragments/js/advanced.md

 ## Back Doors

-Depending on your use case, you may want to utilize either [`amazon-cognito-identity-js`](https://github.com/aws-amplify/amplify-js/tree/main/packages/amazon-cognito-identity-js) (the User Pool client underlying `@aws-amplify/auth`) or [`aws-sdk-js`](https://github.com/aws/aws-sdk-js) / [`aws-sdk-v3-js`](https://github.com/aws/aws-sdk-js-v3) directly.
+Depending on your use case, you may want to utilize either [`amazon-cognito-identity-js`](https://github.com/aws-amplify/amplify-js/tree/main/packages/amazon-cognito-identity-js) (the User Pool client, which underlies Amplify Auth), [`aws-sdk-js`](https://github.com/aws/aws-sdk-js), or [`aws-sdk-v3-js`](https://github.com/aws/aws-sdk-js-v3) directly.

-### amazon-cognito-identity-js
+### `amazon-cognito-identity-js`

 The [`amazon-cognito-identity-js`](https://github.com/aws-amplify/amplify-js/tree/main/packages/amazon-cognito-identity-js) package is responsible for forming AWS requests for common User Pool actions, while abstracting away the need to manually persist sessions and tokens between those requests.
 It also computes [SRP](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol) values to secure your authentication and challenge requests.
-This package is maintained with [the `amplify-js` repository](https://github.com/aws-amplify/amplify-js) (copied from [its original repository](https://github.com/amazon-archives/amazon-cognito-identity-js), which has since been deprecated and moved into `amazon-archives`).
+This package is maintained with [the `amplify-js` repository](https://github.com/aws-amplify/amplify-js) (copied from [its original repository](https://github.com/amazon-archives/amazon-cognito-identity-js), which has since been deprecated and moved into [`amazon-archives`](https://github.com/amazon-archives)).

-### aws-sdk
+### `aws-sdk`

 The current version of [`aws-sdk-js`](https://github.com/aws/aws-sdk-js) enables service-level requests (no abstraction).
 This SDK **is NOT modularized**, meaning that it can dramatically increase the weight of your builds.
-While [`aws-sdk-js-v3`](https://github.com/aws/aws-sdk-js-v3) is currently in Gamma, it is relatively safe.
+Alternatively, you can use [`aws-sdk-js-v3`](https://github.com/aws/aws-sdk-js-v3).
+While this package is currently in Gamma, it is relatively safe.
 In fact, it is used in production for this very site and is currently running in your browser.
-V3 enables you to import specific commands independent of others.
+V3 enables you to import specific commands, and tree shake those left unused.

 ## Subscribing Events